cthye/Raytracer/README.md

 ### Material

 Material is now support for diffuse material.
-It's initialized with emission and Kd (albedo)
+It's initialized with emission and color (albedo)

 Functions in meterial class will be discussed below.